expressjs/expressjs.com/astro/src/content/blog/en/2025-01-09-rewind-2024-triumphs-and-2025-vision.md

 ---
-title: "A New Chapter for Express.js: Triumphs of 2024 and an ambitious 2025"
+title: 'A New Chapter for Express.js: Triumphs of 2024 and an ambitious 2025'
 tags: news rewind 2024
 authors:
   - name: Express Technical Committee